chuanglun/EBlink/README.md

-# Cortex-M GDB server, flash tool e.g. STlink V2 & V3 support
+# Cortex-M tool e.g. STlink V2 & V3 support
 ## for Win32, Linux_x86_64 and Raspberry
+## Auto detect Silabs and STmicro MCU's

 _Warning: Stop updating your stlink/v2 firmware if you want to keep using it for non-STmicro mcu's.
           Firmware V2.J34.S7 is confirmed to work with Silabs.
 You can check firmware version with the EBlink option -v5._